 What are enforcement actions?

 Enforcement actions are given by local authorities where they identify a hazard on inspection of a property.
+Enforcement actions include:

-An improvement notice is an order for the landlord to carry out specified remedial action on the property to reduce hazards to the occupants (eg house fire or collapse).
+Improvement notices - these are orders for the landlord to carry out specified remedial action on the property to reduce hazards to the occupants (eg house fire or collapse).

 Failure to comply with these notices can result in a civil penalty order, which is a fine of up to £30,000 and potentially a banning order, prohibiting the landlord from renting out the property altogether.